ninjasun/react-avatar-picker/README.md

 $npm i      #to install dependency

-$npm start  #to run the demo in the browser at localhost:3000
+$npm run start  #to run the demo in the browser at localhost:3000

-$npm test  #to run the test for the data picker component
+#to run the test for the data picker component
+$npm run test

-$npm build  #to create a production ready script and css
+#to create a production ready script and css for the demo example
+$npm run build

+##note

+Keyboard input works with tab and enter.

 #tested on

-node v9.11.1
-npm 6.0.0

 ubuntu kernel 4.13.0.39-generic
 Google Chroome Version 66.0.3359.117 (Official Build) (64-bit)

+Windows 10 64-Bit
+Google Chrome  Version 66.0.3359.139 (Official Build) (64-bit) Internet Explorer 11.48
+Mozilla Firefox 57.0.2